ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2003-01-01-civic-engagement-connected-learning.md

 * **Interests**: The whole HPA is based on the interests of the teens involved, and engages them through the metaphors and causes it chooses through the Harry Potter fan universe.
 * **Opportunities**: Through the activities that encourage youth to vote, donate books, or look into issues like involving women in STEAM, youth at the library can have opportunities to pursue these interests further and in other avenues.
 Throughout the programing, the participating youth also had the chance to develop skills (like working in teams, organizing for a cause, defining and working towards a goal, etc.) that can translate to future career opportunities.

-> ““A common issue identified in [young peoples’] early attempts to produce and share stories is that they often do not appreciate the potential power of their own thoughts and words.
-Realizing the extent to which simple, everyday stories told with empathy, positivity and wisdom can affect others is a very empowering experience”. <br/><br/> [Fandom Foward/Harry Potter Alliance (HPA)] (https://fandomforward.org/)
+> “A common issue identified in [young peoples’] early attempts to produce and share stories is that they often do not appreciate the potential power of their own thoughts and words.
+Realizing the extent to which simple, everyday stories told with empathy, positivity and wisdom can affect others is a very empowering experience”. <br/><br/>— [Fandom Foward/Harry Potter Alliance (HPA)](https://fandomforward.org/){:target="_blank"}

 ## [Activity #4: Civic Engagement and Connected Learning](https://docs.google.com/document/d/1uPmhiT61et6bkAChEcgjCZPWVTGtgmdrK6o7MoNqlvU/edit#bookmark=id.xx740wy55fd3){:target="_blank"}